logfellow/logstash-logback-encoder/README.md

-To output JSON for AccessEvents over TCP, use a `LogstashAccessTcpSocketAppender` with a `LogstashAccessEncoder` or `AccessEventCompositeJsonEncoder`.
+To output JSON for AccessEvents over TCP, use a `LogstashAccessTcpSocketAppender` with a `LogstashAccessEncoder` or `AccessEventCompositeJsonEncoder` in your `logback-access.xml`, like this:

-Example access appender in `logback-access.xml`
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <configuration>